vnapitup/vnapitup/content/check-in-05-2019.md

 # Highlights #
 * My car was broken into last month, and my backpack (and glasses) were stolen.
 That cost $600+ to repair
+* Two near-hits by cars as I as getting off the tram this week - maybe this is a sign?

 # Stats #